MUM Semester in Hawaii

 - Consult with MUM financial aid counselor for financial feasibility at email@example.com or 641-472-1156.

-- Apply to Hawai‘i program using online application link from Academic Program Director.
+- Apply to the Hawai‘i program using online application link from Academic Program Director.
 Dr. Devon Almond.

 Apply as a Guest Student: